kiroah/engagement-analytics/README.md

 ## Goal
-Build an end-to-end analytics project that models how users engage with a mental-health or wellness product (e.g., therapy sessions, meditation content, messaging).
+Build an end-to-end analytics project/dashboard that models how users engage with a mental-health or wellness product (e.g., therapy sessions, meditation content, messaging).

 (Meta-goal:) Simulate the kind of reporting and insights a Data Analyst / Data Scientist would produce for product analytics